sguldemond/linux-things/README.md

 Original source: https://www.pcsuggest.com/fix-linux-screen-tearing/

 _UPDATE 26-04-2020:_
-- changed location from `/etc/X11/xorg.conf.d` to `/usr/share/X11/xorg.conf.d` based on: https://manpages.debian.org/buster/xserver-xorg-core/xorg.conf.5.en.html
+- Changed location from `/etc/X11/xorg.conf.d` to `/usr/share/X11/xorg.conf.d` based on: https://manpages.debian.org/buster/xserver-xorg-core/xorg.conf.5.en.html
 - Experiencing glitching/artifacts with `TearFree` on `true`, so currently disabled my wallpaper, this helps a bit.
 - Glichting/artifacts and screen tearing fixed by switching to Wayland (instead of X11).
 This is done in by selecting `Ubuntu on Wayland` in the login screen.